SeizedBots/node-retry-agent/README.md

 # Usage

-`RetryAgent` is a lightweight package for managing retries of functions that return promises.
+`retry-agent` is a lightweight package for managing retries of functions that return promises.

 # Installing